Iveco: Diesel-electric hybrid

-IVECO has been active in this sector since 1990 with 6, 7, 4 and 12 meters buses for urban and suburban transportation.
+Iveco has been active in this sector since 1990 with 6, 7, 4 and 12 metre buses for urban and suburban transportation.
 The series hybrid technology features a diesel engine – smaller than that of a traditional vehicle – that acts as a battery charger.

 CNG – compressed natural gas

-IVECO's range of light, medium and heavy vehicles and buses can run on methane.
+Iveco's range of light, medium and heavy vehicles and buses can run on methane.
 Methane makes it possible to save on consumption by 38% per kg transported as compared to that consumed by diesel engines for the same payload and distance travelled.
-In addition, compared to Euro VI diesel engines, methane engines reduce NOx emissions by approximately 60% and particulates emissions by approximately 70%.
+In addition, compared to Euro VI diesel engines, methane engines reduce NOx emissions by approximately 60% and particulate emissions by approximately 70%.

-LNG – liquefied natural gas
+Liquefied natural gas

-In April 2012 IVECO presented its first vehicle with this technology, the Stralis LNG.

-As opposed to vehicles with CNG technology, LNG technology takes the vehicle farther on a full tank (up to 750 km) and reduces the vehicle's tare thus increasing the load.
+In April 2012 Iveco presented its first vehicle with this technology, the Stralis LNG.
+As opposed to vehicles with compressed natural gas (CNG) technology, liquefied natural gas (LNG) technology takes the vehicle farther on a full tank (up to 750 km) and reduces the vehicle's tare thus increasing the load.
 The main difference between the two technologies lies in the type of natural gas storage employed, which in this case is kept in a liquid state at −161 °C in cryogenic tanks; it is then heated in a heat exchanger so that once it reaches the engine it is a gas.
 Also, the noise emitted decreases by 3 to 6 decibels over an analogous diesel engine vehicle.

-IVECO Trakker Bifuel – diesel-ethanol prototype
+Iveco Trakker Bifuel – diesel-ethanol prototype

-IVECO created the first prototype of a bifuel, diesel and ethanol-run vehicle.
-The technology was developed by IVECO together with FPT Industrial and Bosch.
+Iveco created the first prototype of a bifuel, diesel and ethanol-run vehicle.
+The technology was developed by Iveco together with FPT Industrial and Bosch.
 The prototype uses a Trakker truck with Common Rail Cursor 9 engine with 360 HP that may be powered by a 40–60% ethanol-diesel blend.
 The prototype was tested by Raízen, a joint venture between the cane sugar producer Cosan and Shell.

-In 2011, this prototype earned IVECO the "Prêmio Top Etanol" – for the alternative fuel technology.
+In 2011, this prototype earned Iveco the "Prêmio Top Etanol" – for the alternative fuel technology.

 Heating and air-conditioning systems

-A prototype of a heat pump system for electric and hybrid vehicles was installed on the IVECO Daily vehicle.
-The system cools or heats the passenger compartment by transferring low temperature heat generated by the drive systems.
+A prototype of a heat pump system for electric and hybrid vehicles was installed on the Iveco Daily vehicle.
+The system cools or heats the passenger compartment by transferring low-temperature heat generated by the drive systems.
 At the same time, the control strategies minimise the energy demand in order to achieve a low impact on consumption.

-IVECO vehicles
+Iveco vehicles

-The brand’s range of products include the Daily, a vehicle that covers the 3.3 – 7.2 ton vehicle weight segment, the Eurocargo from 6 – 19 tons and, in the heavy segment above 16 tons, the IVECO Way range with the on-road IVECO S-Way, the off-road IVECO T-Way and the IVECO X-Way for light off-road missions.
+The brand's range of products include the Daily, a vehicle that covers the 3.3 – 7.2 ton vehicle weight segment, the Eurocargo from 6 – 19 tons and, in the heavy segment above 16 tons, the Iveco Way range with the on-road Iveco S-Way, the off-road Iveco T-Way and the Iveco X-Way for light off-road missions.

+In 2023, Iveco announced their new Driveway Bodybuilder Programme, allowing customers to have a choice of stock tippers and tipper grabs available on X-Way chassis.